atlassian/data-center-helm-charts/docs/examples/ingress/INGRESS_NGINX.md

 ```

 ### 4. DNS record to LB wiring
-Once the controller is installed you will need to associate the DNS record created as part of the [Prerequisistes](#Prerequisistes) with the auto provisioned AWS LB that was created when installing the controller.
+Once the controller is installed you will need to associate the DNS record created as part of the [Prerequisites](#Prerequisites) with the auto provisioned AWS LB that was created when installing the controller.
 To do this first identify the name of the auto provisioned LB, this can be done by examining the deployed ingress services i.e.
 ```shell
 kubectl get service | grep ingress-nginx
 ```